BoksBurger/punched-attendance-register/README.md

 # Punched Attendance Register
 ### Record and report staff attendance

-With COVID being a thing, no-one wants to toutch anything anymore.
+With COVID being a thing, no-one wants to touch anything anymore.

 Punch in by simply visiting a URL from your PC.